kiran-mercari/HiltDemo/README.md

 - **Networking Example**: Implements a simple API call to fetch news articles and display them in a LazyColumn.

 ## Reference
+You can download or view the demo video [here](https://github.com/kiran-mercari/HiltDemo/blob/main/HiltWork_demo.webm).

 ## Architecture